kopf8/cat_charity_fund/README.md

 FIRST_SUPERUSER_EMAIL
 FIRST_SUPERUSER_PASSWORD
 ```
+...and also credentials for your key & service account to access Google Drive & Google Spreadsheet.
 Hint - There's a sample file _**.env.example**_ which can be used as a draft.

 Create & update database by performing the following steps: